allenyangyl/dehaze/README.md

 Run "train.sh" to train DehazeNet

 ## Data
-24 Some images for haze removal
+Some images for haze removal

 ## Results
-The results of these images using Dark Channel and DehazeNet
+The results of example images using Dark Channel and DehazeNet